What is a Veterinary Technician?

 - Verbal Communication: You must be able to convey instructions to your clients and veterinary assistants.

-- Interpersonal Skills: Although you will be caring for animals, these "people" skills help your interactions with their owners as well as with veterinarians and veterinary assistants.
+- Interpersonal Skills: Although your job will involve caring for animals, these "people" skills help your interactions with their owners as well as with veterinarians and veterinary assistants.

 - Organizational Skills: You will have to keep track of lab specimens and medications.

-- Problem Solving: You must identify problems, for example, injuries and illnesses, and implement solutions to them.
+- Problem Solving: The ability to identify problems, for example, injuries and illnesses, and implement solutions to them is essential.

-- Critical Thinking: This skill will help you come up with alternatives when you are trying to solve problems or make decisions, and then choose the one you think will be most effective.
+- Critical Thinking: This skill will help you come up with and weigh various solutions when solving problems or making decisions to choose the most effective one.

 - Monitoring: Your ability to notice changes in animals' conditions will help prevent further complications.